Canon SL3 vs Fujifilm XF10

 It is notable that the SL3 has a hotshoe, while the XF10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL3 and the XF10 are recent models that are part of the current product line-up.
-The XF10 replaced the earlier Fujifilm X70, while the SL3 followed on from the Canon SL2.
+The SL3 is a recent model that features in the current product line-up of Canon.
+In contrast, the XF10 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the XF10 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL3 and the Fujifilm XF10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.